A Brief Sketch of the Rottweiler

 You can tell who the head dog is when you enter a room.
 It’s the one who enters first and greets you.
 She is the first to choose the toys she wants and will stop at nothing to get only the best.
 But there’s more to her status than that.

 Dogs rely on social order within the pack.
-There is often a hierarchy where dominant members enjoy the benefits of leadership roles such as access to the best toys.
+There is often a hierarchy where dominant members enjoy the benefits of leadership roles, such as access to the best toys.

-The younger dog will see the older one as weak and will therefore try and aggressively claim her spot as the new alpha female.
+The younger dog will see the older one as weak and therefore try and aggressively claim her spot as the new alpha female.

-Sometimes a little separation is needed while both parties cool off.
+Sometimes a slight separation is needed while both parties cool off.
 However, if things turn violent, it may be advisable to call for outside help.
 A behavioral specialist may be able to help with behavior training and advise you on what to do next.